 §3100.
-"Gaming Activities" shall mean any Class I, Class II, or Class III gaming activity conducted by or under the jurisdiction of the Tribe.
+"Gaming Activities" shall mean any Class I, Class II, or Class III Gaming Activity conducted by or under the jurisdiction of the Tribe.

-- I. "Class 1 Gaming" means social games solely for prizes of minimal value or traditional forms of Indian gaming as part of Tribal ceremonies or celebrations. - II.
-"Class 2 Gaming" means:

-(1) The games of chance known as bingo or lotto whether or not electronic, computer, or other technological aids are used in connection therewith, which are played for prizes, including monetary prizes, with cards bearing numbers or other designations, when objects, similarly numbered or designated, are drawn or electronically determined and the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards; (2) If played in the same location as bingo, pull-tabs, punch board, tip jars, instant bingo, and other games similar to bingo;

-(3) Non-banking card games that are:
+- (a) "Class I Gaming" means social games solely for prizes of minimal value or traditional forms of Indian gaming as part of Tribal ceremonies or celebrations. - (b) "Class II Gaming" means: - 1.
+The games of chance known as bingo or lotto whether or not electronic, computer, or other technological aids are used in connection therewith, which are played for prizes, including monetary prizes, with cards bearing numbers or other designations, when objects, similarly numbered or designated, are drawn or electronically determined and the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards; - 2.
+If played in the same location as bingo, pull-tabs, punch board, tip jars, instant bingo, and other games similar to bingo; - 3.
+Non-banking card games that are: - i.

-i.
 Explicitly authorized by the laws of the State; or

-ii.
-Not explicitly prohibited by the laws of the State and played at any location in the State, but only if such card games are played in conformity with laws and regulations of the State regarding hours or periods of operation of such card games or limitations on wagers or pot sizes in such card games;

-(4) Class 2 gaming does not include baccarat, blackjack, or electronic or electromechanical facsimiles of any game of chance or slot machines of any kind.

-III.
-"Class III Gaming" means all forms of gaming that are not Class 1 gaming or Class 2 gaming.
+- ii.
+Not explicitly prohibited by the laws of the State and played at any location in the State, but only if such card games are played in conformity with laws and regulations of the State regarding hours or periods of operation of such card games or limitations on wagers or pot sizes in such card games; - 4.
+Class II gaming does not include baccarat, blackjack, or electronic or electromechanical facsimiles of any game of chance or slot machines of any kind. - (c) "Class III Gaming" means all forms of gaming that are not Class I gaming or Class II gaming.

 §3150.
-"Gaming Commission" shall mean the Redding Rancheria Gaming Commission, as established herein to monitor the Gaming activities, investigate wrongdoing, conduct background investigations, issue licenses, and perform other duties as required for the regulation of Gaming on the Rancheria.
+"Gaming Commission" shall mean the Redding Rancheria Gaming Commission, as established herein to monitor the Gaming Activities, investigate wrongdoing, conduct background investigations, issue licenses, and perform other duties as required for the regulation of Gaming on the Rancheria.

 §3200.
-"Gaming Contractor" shall mean any person or entity that supplies gaming devices or other gaming equipment, personnel, or services (including gaming management or consulting services) to any gaming activity or enterprise.
+"Gaming Contractor" shall mean any person or entity that supplies gaming devices or other gaming equipment, personnel, or services (including gaming management or consulting services) to any Gaming Activity or enterprise.

 §3225.
-"Gaming facility" means the Win River Casino Bingo facility owned by the Tribe, or any other gaming activity conducted in the building and using the fixtures and equipment comprising Win River Casino Bingo or any other similar facility owned, operated or licensed by the Tribe and located on the Redding Rancheria.
+"Gaming Facility" means the Win River Casino Bingo facility owned by the Tribe, or any other Gaming Activity conducted in the building and using the fixtures and equipment comprising Win River Casino Bingo or any other similar facility owned, operated or licensed by the Tribe and located on the Redding Rancheria.